THE UNIVERSITY OF THE THIRD AGE

 Exploring the Bible

-This is a non-devotional, non-evangelical, open-minded exploration of themes, stories and personalities of the Old and New Testament.
+This is a non-devotional, non-evangelical, open-minded group which looks at books, themes, stories and personalities of the Old and New Testament.
 People of any faith, or none, are welcome to join.

 Exploring Other Cultures